 The big question remains - why was the research done?

-In December 2019, for example, the Washington Post reported that Elbakyan was being investigated by the U.S. Department of Justice USA on the suspicion that he "may" be working with Russian intelligence to "steal US military secrets".
+In December 2019, for example, the Washington Post reported that Elbakyan was investigated by the US Department of Justice on suspicion that he "could" cooperate with the Russian secret services to "steal US military secrets".

-No evidence was released to support these claims, but the publication said Elbakyan may have collected credentials connections from journal subscribers to access academic literature.
+No evidence was released to support these claims, but the publication stated that Elbakyan may have collected login credentials from journal subscribers to access academic literature.

 first Apple, now Google